Resolas/Game-Engines-CA1/README.md

 ```

-This is the function that generates the ship (note: I may have messed out with the naming going where but it does exactly what it does)
+This is the function that generates the ship (note: I may have messed up with the naming going where but it does exactly what it does)
 ``` C#

     void GenerateShip()